Publication Ethics and Malpractice Statement

 Disclosure and Conflicts of Interest

 All authors should disclose in their manuscripts any financial or other substantive conflict of interest that might be construed to influence the results or interpretation of their manuscript.
 All sources of financial support for the project should be disclosed.

 Fundamental Errors in Published Works

-When author discovers a significant error or inaccuracy in her/his own published work, it is the author’s obligation to promptly notify the journal editor of AL-A’RAF: Jurnal Pemikiran Islam dan Filsafat and cooperate with the editor to retract or correct the paper.
+When the authors discover a significant error or inaccuracy in their published work, they must notify the journal editor promptly and cooperate with the editor to retract or correct the paper.